mathewlowry/myhub-gpt/permanent versions/atproto/resilience/rudy, blacksky & resilient social media.md

 > "*I have been blocked by Bluesky*" - [Sarah Kendzior on X](https://x.com/sarahkendzior/status/1988697241205514491)

 What on earth could she have done?
-It was pretty easy to find out, explained Sebastian Vogelsang, creator of the [Flashes app](https://www.flashes.blue/): "*you can still see her allegedly offending posts on Blacksky*".
+It was pretty easy to find out, explained Sebastian Vogelsang, creator of the [Flashes app](https://www.flashes.blue/): "*you can still see her post on Blacksky*".

 And sure enough, [there it is](https://staging.blacksky.community/profile/did:plc:wv5mhfadfpt6wmvoxedgqzyw/post/3m2spdvjots2n):